MaratGin/TonSmartContract/README.md

-# Guess word game smart contract on TON network using Tact
+# Guess word game
+## Smart contract on TON network using Tact
 ## Project structure

 -   `contracts` - source code of all the smart contracts of the project and their dependencies.